jullienl/HPE-COM-PowerShell-Library/README.md

 ## Script Samples

 To help you get started quickly, I have provided a sample script file named `sample.ps1`.
-This file contains examples of all the commands you can use with the HPE GreenLake for Compute Ops Management PowerShell library.
+This file contains examples of all the commands you can use with the HPE Compute Ops Management PowerShell library.
 You can find this file in the `Examples` directory of the module.

 Feel free to modify and expand upon these examples to suit your specific needs.